-If a child arrives in Key Stage 2 reading below their chronological age or with English as an additional language, they are taught Read Write Inc. Phonics in order to narrow the gaps with their peers.
+If a child arrives in Key Stage 2 reading below their chronological age or with English as an additional language they are taught Read Write Inc. Phonics until they too catch up with their peers.

 By the end of Key Stage 1, our pupils are able to read aloud age-appropriate texts accurately and with sufficient speed for comprehension.
 This means that we can focus on developing their comprehension, preparing them well for transition to Key Stage 2.
-Their good decoding skills mean that they have a sound strategy for decoding unfamiliar words encountered in all curriculum subjects and key stage.
-These skills they will continue to use and develop in secondary school.
+Their good decoding skills mean that they have a sound strategy for decoding unfamiliar words when they come across them at whatever stage or in any subject, even into secondary school.